 If those weren't the results, then the person WASN'T trying to kill you -- no matter WHAT you want to believe or tell others.

-If there's a gun spitting lead, it's safe to assume the person is trying
+If there's a gun spitting lead, it's safe to assume the

 The importance of that is simple: People who are trying to kill someone else don't really care about you unless you get in their way.
 Someone who is trying to kill you specifically will be more dedicated to that task than someone intent on killing someone else or anybody in the area.
 This strongly effects what your options are.

 That is why you must look at what happens before it becomes physical -- even with weapons.
 Because what is going on before the weapon is drawn and what occurs while the weapon is displayed is critical for assessing what is the best course of action for you.